+Nibor Transparency Statement

+No 12 - 03 January 2024

 The information in this statement is unaudited and provided for illustration purposes only.
 The information may not be regarded as part of the provisioning of the interest rate benchmark Nibor, and the information cannot for any purposes be used as a benchmark.

-Nibor Transparency Statement
+Nibor Transparency Statement Published 03.01.2024.

-Published 28.04.2023.

 The Nibor Transparency Statement has been introduced with the purpose to provide users of Nibor with information about the data which the fixings of Nibor have been based on.
-The statement presents some key figures underlying the Nibor fixings, including the Nibor Transparency model for the Nibor three months tenor, the tenor most widely used as interest rate reference in Norwegian kroner.
+The statement presents some key figures underlying the Nibor fixings, including the Nibor Transparency Model for the Nibor three months tenor.
+The three months tenor is most widely used as interest rate reference in Norwegian kroner.
 The model illustrates how various individual factors have contributed to the observed development in Nibor.
 The Statement is updated four times a year.
-This Statement includes data up to 24 February, 2023.

-Nibor - In short

-Nibor shall reflect the interest rate level a bank requires for unsecured money market lending in Norwegian kroner to another bank.
+This Statement includes data up to 24 November 2023.
+Nibor - In short Nibor shall reflect the interest rate level a bank requires for unsecured money market lending in Norwegian kroner to another bank.
 Nibor is calculated and published for the maturities of one week and one, two, three and six months.
 The calculation of Nibor is based on submissions of data from a panel of six banks.
 When determining their submissions, the banks shall follow the "waterfall methodology" specified in the Nibor Panel Bank Code of Conduct.

-Nibor

-Nibor is derived from "Norwegian Interbank Offered Rate" and is the collective term for the set of Norwegian kroner money market interest rates administered by Norske Finansielle Referanser AS (NoRe).
+Nibor Nibor is derived from "Norwegian Interbank Offered Rate" and is the collective term for the set of Norwegian kroner money market interest rates administered by Norske Finansielle Referanser AS (NoRe).
 Nibor is calculated and distributed by Global Rate Set Systems (GRSS).
 GRSS also acts as licensing agent for Nibor.

-The underlying market

-The Norwegian money market is characterised by liquidity being redistributed between the major market participants by using the currency swap market.
+The underlying market The Norwegian money market is characterised by liquidity being redistributed between the major market participants by using the currency swap market.
 This has been the situation all the time since the liberalisation of the credit markets in the 1980s.
 The use of currency swaps reflects the characteristics of the small, open Norwegian economy, with relatively large international engagements connected to trade in raw materials and shipping.
 In the aftermath of the financial crisis of 2007-08, the use of unsecured interbank market lending in Norwegian kroner contracted from an already low level, in line with the developments observed internationally.

-Market developments since the previous statement

-Since the last Nibor Transparency Statement, the Norwegian money market has been rather calm and primarily influenced by the path of the Norwegian central bank's scheduled rate hikes, but also by rising policy rates internationally in line with increasingly higher reported inflation data.

-The short term Nibor tenors of 1w and 1m were influenced by year-end effects which are partly explained by fees to the Norwegian Deposit insurance Fund and the Bank Resolution Fund.
-The liquidity issues related to oil tax payments reported in Q4 2022 seem to have had less of an effect in Q1, owing to both lower and less uncertain tax amounts.
+Market developments since the previous statement Since August, the money market has been rather calm.
+The primary factors influencing on Nibor during this period were lower economic activity and lower inflation internationally, and signals of stable policy rates abroad.

+At their September meeting, the Norwegian central bank hiked the policy rate to 4.25%.
+Due to inflation still being high and above the target of 2 per cent, the central bank projected a somewhat higher policy rate to bring the inflation down.
+Despite this, all Nibor tenors beyond 1 week have moved sideways since august, indicating a low expectancy for further rate hikes.

 Chart 1.
 Nibor fixings and Central Bank policy rate.
 Percent.
-01.12.2021-24.02.2023

-Source: Norges Bank and NoRe
+31.08.2022-24.11.2023 Source: Norges Bank and NoRe

 Chart 2.
 Differences in Nibor Submissions.
 Percentage points.
-01.12.2021-24.02.2023

-Source: NoRe
+31.08.2022-24.11.2023 Nibor Transparency Statement - January 2024 - Page 3 of 7 © 2024 Norske Finansielle Referanser AS (NoRe) - All Rights Reserved